The Continuities of Star Trek

 The official policy is that Discovery and Strange New Worlds (the "Discoverse") are fully canon within the Prime Timeline, the only acknowledged caveat being that they take some (allegedly small) liberties on the visual side.
 The reality is that neither the visuals nor the other facts established in Discovery nor the character developments fit into the Prime Timeline continuity.
 They even retroactively damage the existing series, which would have to change or even lose their meaning in consideration of the Discoverse.

-Although it offends Discoverse fans, some kind of "polluter liability" has to be applied.
-TOS or the TNG era must not suffer from harmful effects, which could make the characters, Starfleet or the technology of the later 23rd or of the 24th century look dumb.
-Here at EAS, I respect the official position, and I appreciate the attempts to mend at least a few of the countless continuity errors in the second season of DIS.
+Although it offends Discoverse fans, it is imperative to apply some kind of "polluter liability".
+TOS or the TNG era must not suffer from harmful effects, which could make the characters, Starfleet or the technology of the later 23rd or of the 24th century look cheap or dumb.
+Here at EAS, I respect the official position, and I appreciate the attempts to mend at least a few of the countless continuity errors since the second season of DIS.
 However, I keep the Discoverse separate in a way that it has no influence on TOS and TNG.
 DIS and SNW may be Prime Timeline, officially speaking, but it is a different continuity when it comes to the facts and the looks of the two series.
 In some way, this is even the consequential continuation of the Lex Spock, the in-universe secretiveness about the USS Discovery, only that I extend it to the aspects of the series that may not fall under Starfleet's ban (whose exact extent is not clear anyway), as well as to visuals.
 So, as a provision to preserve the significance of classic Star Trek, DIS and SNW takes place in an isolated "Discoverse" continuity.

 Practical continuity at EAS (as of 2022)